GeorginaCarlisle/walking-the-wainwrights-p1/README.md

 -	The nav link for the page currently in will be visibly different to other links.
 -	Links and interaction points clearly visible through consistent styling incl. using the hover pseudo selector.
 -	Content will be hinted at where it continues outside of view through layout choices.

+To support accessibility:
+- Use of semantic html
+- Secondary navigation to be clearly identifiable (both semantically and visibly)
+- Clear headings throughout to support semantics and allow for navigation around the page.
+- Clear groupings of information

 [Return to contents list](#contents)